dradtke/blog/content/post/overengineering-this-blog.md

 Note also that this script uses the `httparty` gem, so you may need to run `gem install httparty` before executing this script in order for it to work.
+This script would be better if it used a proper Linode API gem, but none of the ones I found were well-documented or seemed to work with the new v4 API.

 The script takes two arguments: the name of the balancer, and the port specifying which config to update.
 It works by locating the NodeBalancer config